WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 We're now going to put all the code for the player's guess inside a loop so the player can keep on guessing letters.

-First, though, we will add one more line of code at the very end of the project, to print a blank line after printing the word with underscores.
+First, though, we will add one more line of code at the very end of the project, to print a blank line after printing the list with wrong guesses.
 Do you remember how to print a blank line?

 <details><summary>Click here if you need to see how to do this</summary>